Header image

 Our sonographer services are led by a women’s health expert sonographer at our new, ultra-modern clinic in the city, using state-of-the-art scanning imaging.

 We are pleased to provide a variety of sonographer-led services by expert women’s health sonographer Edel Muchemeyi, at our modern and newly opened clinic in the historic Austin Friars Square in the City of London.
 The services include early pregnancy scanning (pre 13 weeks and wellbeing scans) in addition to pelvic ultrasound scans.
-Prices start from £160, learn more here.
+An early pregnancy scan is priced at £160 and the price of a pelvic ultrasound scan is £300.
+Learn more here.

 We also offer a consultant-led scanning service, this is for patients who may prefer to or need to see a gynaecologist and can have a scan performed within of the appointment.
 These services including pregnancy screening and scanning and to investigate symptoms affecting gynaecological health.